Forearms feel lactate burn sanding Red Recursion.

 What makes it happen

-She predicted that world
+She thought world

-record running speeds and distances
+record running speeds at all

-laws for short, middle, and
+and clear, for short, middle, and

-Three things stand out about
+Three things stand out

-The data were
+Nancy’s data were

 exceptionally well described